gracet33/excelportfolio/README.md

 ---------------------------------------------------------------------
-Project 2: Supply Chain and Freight Analytics Dashboard
+<strong>Project 2: Supply Chain and Freight Analytics Dashboard</strong>

 This interactive dashboard can help unlock valuable insights, streamline operations, as well as optimize logistics and enhance efficiency.
 Dashboard requirement: